oranenj/repmgr/docs/README.md

 ### Configuration

-`repmgr` and `repmgrd` use a common configuration file, usually called `repmgr.conf` (although any name can be used if explicitly specified).
+`repmgr` and `repmgrd` use a common configuration file, usually named `repmgr.conf` (although any name can be used if explicitly specified).
 At the very least, `repmgr.conf` must contain the connection parameters for the local `repmgr` database.